seenu433/arc-k8s/workshop.md

 ## Cluster Connect

 A Kubernetes Cluster onboarded to Arc will still not have direct access to the API server.
-Cluster feature helps in scenarios needing line of sight to the API Server.
+Cluster Connect feature helps in scenarios needing line of sight to the API Server.

 - No Inbound connection required
 - Proxies the commands to the cluster